ranjzith/xml-merger/README.md

 * **source xml file path** - File 1, Absolute path to the source xml file
 * **source xml file path** - File 2, Absolute path to the source xml file
 * **destination xml file path** - Absolute path to the destination xml file, a new file would be created after successful merge operation.
-* **comma seperated leaf nodes** - Comma seperated leaf nodes, where no children comparison would be applied if a leaf node is reached.
+* **comma seperated leaf nodes** - (Optional parameter) Comma seperated leaf nodes, where no children comparison would be applied if a leaf node is reached.

 ### 1. Executing the jar through CLI